Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Weighted Sub-Riemannian Metrics

 It follows that

-where for the last comparison, we use the change of variable formula and quasisymmetric control in a similar manner to the proof of Lemma \ref{lem:doubling}, along with the fact that Lebesgue measure is Ahlfors $4$-regular with respect to the metric $d$.
+where for the last comparison we use the change of variable formula \eqref{eq:cvf} and \eqref{eq:bdist} (recall that in deriving \eqref{eq:bdist} we use quasisymmetric control (along with the fact that Lebesgue measure is Ahlfors $4$-regular with respect to the metric $d$) in a similar manner to the proof of Lemma \ref{lem:doubling}).